Microbiota-T cell interactions - antigen-specificity and regulation in health and disease

 I developed a highly sensitive technology to detect and deeply characterize microbe-specific T cells directly from human samples.
 MicroT will identify microbial target species of human T cells and unravel the molecular mechanisms regulating chronic interaction of T cells with the highly diverse microbiota.

-I will define the impact of specific T cell-microbiota interactions on chronic inflammatory diseases and upon ageing.
+I will define the impact of specific T cell-microbiota interactions on chronic inflammatory diseases and upon aging.
 Answering these fundamental questions of microbiota-T cell interaction will identify specific immune or microbial targets as an essential basis for the rational development of novel targeted therapies.

 Financiële details & Tijdlijn